LaurelFH/bamazon/README.md

 2. Make sure you have downloaded and/or updated the two required npm packages required to run Bamazon (information can be found in the included package.json file in the Bamazon App):
  * MySQL [Download the MySQL package](https://www.npmjs.com/package/mysql)
  * Inquirer [Download the Inquirer package](https://www.npmjs.com/package/inquirer)
 3. Update the **bamazon_db.sql** file to include the password for your own localhost connection in MySQL Workbench;  **this is a crucial step to ensure that you are able to gain access to the Bamazon Database**.
-Included in the repo is also a test file "productlist.csv" to populate this database with our most recent offerings.
-We are currently running our "Comiket Special"-- be among the first 100 customers to email us with the name of the anime based on the clues hidden in our productlist and receive a free Bamazon sticker!
+Included in the repo is also a test file "productlist.csv" to populate this database with our most recent offerings if you choose to rely on MySQL's import external file feature.
 4. Once you confirm that the Bamazon Database is running in MySQL, you can call the "bamazonCustomer.js" file in node:
 				```
 				$node bamazonCustomer.js